 No, you cannot assign IP addresses on layer 2.

 These are the three possible ways of data transmission:

 Open Shortest Path First

 Latency is the amount of time delay.
-It is measured as the time difference between at the point of time when a network receives the data and the time it is sent by another network.
+It is measured as the time difference between the point of time when a network receives the data and the time it is sent by another network.

 MAC address stands for Media Access Control address.
-This is an address of a device which is identified as the Media Access Control Layer in the network architecture.
+This is an address of a device that is identified as the Media Access Control Layer in the network architecture.
 The MAC address is unique and usually stored in ROM.

 ARP stands for Address Resolution Protocol.
 ARP is a protocol that is used to map an IP address to a physical machine address.

 RAPR stands for Reverse Address Resolution Protocol.
-RARP is a protocol that is used to map a MAC address to IP address.
+RARP is a protocol that is used to map a MAC address to an IP address.

 A stub area is an area that does not accept routing updates from outside its autonomous system.

 The three sources of signal degradation on a data link are attenuation, interference, and distortion.
 Attenuation is a function of the resistance of the medium.
 Interference is a function of noise entering the medium.
 Distortion is a function of the reactive characteristics of the medium, which react differently to different frequency components of the signal.